A Map of Crypto Volatility

 If you worked out theaverage price for a crypto over a period of time, you could derive a Moving Average, which could be either simple or exponential.
 This powerful indicator gives you a picture of underlying trends in the market, and can assist in determining a good time to open your trade.

-Candlestick Charts are well-loved crypto traders because they pack a lot of relevant information into a small visual space.
+Candlestick Charts are well-loved by crypto traders because they pack a lot of relevant information into a small visual space.
 The candlestick shows what happened to the crypto’s price in the time period of your choice, whether it be five hours or five minutes.
 If your candle is red, it means prices started at the top of the candle and ended at the bottom.
 If it’s green, it means the opposite: Prices ended higher than they started.
 The wicks tell you the high and low point for the period.
 An RSI (Relative Strength Index) can unearth the critical status of a crypto as either overbought or oversold.
 When analysts see the RSI for a crypto is under 30, they conclude it’s oversold and that, consequently, it could be a good time to open a Buy deal.
 When the RSI is over 70, the crypto is overbought and could opt to open a Sell deal.

 5,820 Volatility Stock Photos, Pictures & Royalty-Free Images - iStock

-Bollinger Bands do the same thing adding or subtracting a standard deviation from the moving average.
+Bollinger Bands do the same thing by adding or subtracting a standard deviation from the moving average.
 When the market price is above the Bollinger Band, the crypto is overbought; if it’s below, the crypto is oversold.

 Wrapping Up